ayrshare/social-media-api/README.md

 <img src="https://www.ayrshare.com/wp-content/uploads/2020/08/ayr-logo-2156-reduced.png" width="400">

 Social Post API is a client for [Ayrshare's](https://www.ayrshare.com) APIs.
 Ayrshare is a powerful set of APIs that enable you to automate server-side social media posts to Twitter, Facebook, LinkedIn, Reddit, and Telegram.
 The Ayrshare API handles all the setup and maintenance for the social media networks.
 One API to rule them all (yeah, went there).
+See the [full list of features](https://docs.ayrshare.com/rest-api/overview).

 Ayrshare also provides data integrations such as RSS and [Substack](https://www.ayrshare.com/substack) to automate the creation of content.